• Task

 What is plotted below is

-where keeps integrating to over its support.
+where α keeps f integrating to 1 over its support.

 Plotting code